dergudzon/robonomics-smarthome/xiaomi_gateway.md

 You can also connect your hub to Aqara Home app on ios and then add it to Home Assistant through Homekit Controller integration.

 Add your hub to the app using `add device` or `+` button.
 Right after your hub added to Aqara Home app you will be proposed to bind it with your Homekit account.
-When you see a menu like the picture below, open your Home Assistant page:

 <img src="https://github.com/tubleronchik/robonomics-smarthome/blob/e4540b5381d60b4d5167f1038828fd334ea79ba9/media/homekit.png" width="400">

+When you see a menu like the picture, open your Home Assistant page:

 ```
 http://<raspberry_address>:8123